nexus06/EverNote/README.md

 Android Text Recognition API has been used to implement this feature.

-It is litle hard to do but really easy to implement (Basically a GestureOverlayView and OnGesturePerformedListener.)
+It is litle hard to do but really easy to implement (Basically a GestureOverlayView and OnGesturePerformedListener.).

-But, the "hard metal" part is the gestures library creation...must be done character by character...
-It has been created using "gesture tool", the pulled from device and then added as a resource at res/raw/gestures.txt
+The "hard metal" part is the gestures library creation...must be done character by character...
+It has been created using "gesture tool", then pulled from device and finally added as a resource at res/raw/gestures.txt.

 We use same "create note" interface to improve user experience.

 # Other features:

-State change managed using "retained fragment".
+-State change managed using "retained fragment".

-Support for different screen sizes.
+-Support for different screen sizes.

-All calls are Async to thrift RPC, passing corresponding callbacks (provided by Evernote API).
+-All calls are Async to thrift RPC, passing corresponding callbacks (provided by Evernote API).

-Swipe view to refresh the list elements.
+-Swipe view to refresh the list elements.

 # Video
 https://youtu.be/tz1rDhff29E